zopefoundation/zope.interface/src/zope/interface/README.txt

 Interfaces can be called to perform adaptation.

-The sematics based on those of the PEP 246 adapt function.
+The semantics are based on those of the PEP 246 adapt function.

 If an object cannot be adapted, then a TypeError is raised::